🔼The name Eluzai: Summary

 The name Eluzai consists of two or three components, the first of which being אל, El, the prominent Canaanite deity whose name became applied to the God of Israel, or the common abbreviation of Elohim, the genus God:

-The second part of our name appears to derive from the verb עוז ('uz), meaning to take or seek refuge:
+The second part of our name appears to derive either from the adjective עז ('az), meaning strong or the verb עוז ('uz), meaning to take or seek refuge:

 For a meaning of the name Eluzai, NOBSE Study Bible Name List reads God Is My Defense and BDB Theological Dictionary proposes God Is My Strength.